Himesh-Codes/Portforlio-Ng/README.md

 - Create service with refer to an exist directory inside app folder with name : ng generate service DIRName/SERVICENAME

 - Command to create module - ng generate module MODULENAME,
+- Command for create route guard-  ng generate guard dirpath/GUARDNAME
+    - Here are the 4 types of routing guards available:

+        CanActivate: Checks to see if a user can visit a route.

+        CanActivateChild: Checks to see if a user can visit a routes children.

+        CanDeactivate: Checks to see if a user can exit a route.

+        Resolve: Performs route data retrieval before route activation.

+        CanLoad: Checks to see if a user can route to a module that lazy loaded.

 # Files Walkthrough